Lenses come in a variety of different materials.

 Progressive lenses enable you to naturally see at all ranges covering distance, mid-range, at near and everything in between.
 Many people think of progressive lenses as bifocal lenses without "the line."
 This thinking is accurate only in that progressive lenses do help people see at near and at distance, but they also greatly enhance ones ability to see everything in between where we focus our eyes for a substantial part of the day.
 To learn more about progressive lenses, click here.

 There are a few different coatings available to make your eyeglasses into the most comfortable, enjoyable and clear vision eye wear that you have ever experienced.
 At Lafayette Eye Associates, we have a variety of different coatings available covering the full spectrum of options including Crizal which you may have heard of on the radio or seen on television or in a magazine.
-Anti-reflective and anti-scratch coatings are two in particular that are highly recommended by our doctors to maximize vision.
+Anti-reflective, blue light blocking and anti-scratch coatings in particular are highly recommended by our doctors to maximize vision and minimize digital eye strain.

 Everyone has different needs for their glasses and you may have a need for just computer specific glasses.
 Specifically designed lenses are available to minimize the effects of eye fatigue, dry eyes, and neck pain caused by working at the computer.
 A set of lenses with a broader, clearer viewing zone that is larger than conventional eyeglass lenses can be very helpful to those working at a desk all day or who perform most of their work functions at near.
 More information about occupational lenses coming soon!